Autohive: Inside an AI Agent Platform That Actually Works

 Check out autohive.com — the platform this series is about.

-Over the months I spent working there, I got to understand this platform from the inside.
-Not from marketing copy — from the actual code, the actual clients, and the actual problems we were solving every day.
+Over the months I spent working there, I got to understand the platform from the inside.
+Not from the landing page.
+From the code, the client requests, the edge cases, and the bugs that only show up when people depend on your system.

 This is what I learned.